 See, I had this thing called a “reservation” on Spirit Airlines.
-Paid $450 (for starters, no extras yet) for a round trip ticket.
+Paid $450 (for starters, no extras yet) for a round-trip ticket.
 So, don’t call me a cheapskate.
 I’m not some bargain-hunting deadbeat like the rest of your fliers.
 I chose Spirit Airlines because the flights happened to line up best to my busy schedule.
-Besides, $450 plus the $90 add on for baggage is no BARGAIN.
+Besides, $450 plus the $90 add-on for baggage is no BARGAIN.
 I’ve flown to Florida 15-20 times and never paid more than $500.
 NEVER!
-So, you should be like SwissAir as far as I’m concerned for the price I’m used to paying.
-I should be sucking on fancy chocolates in a reclining seat, not paying $3 for a bottle of water, like you charge on your airline.
+So, you should be like SwissAir as far as I’m concerned about the price I’m used to paying.
+I should be sucking on fancy chocolates in a reclining seat, not paying $3 for a bottle of water like you charge on your airline.

 But not fucking Spirit!
 Let’s just generously say you extended my vacation an extra day and took me on the “scenic route” to get home.
 Oh, and it cost me another $200 and you sent me through Chicago in mid-February wearing nothing but a fucking pair of shorts and a t-shirt.
 Wait.
 We’ll get to how THAT all happened a bit later.

 People.
 Bags.
 Babies.
 Bullshit.
-Lines coming out my fucking ass.
+Lines coming out of my fucking ass.

 But wait.
 This is nothing.
-Here’s where the clusterfuck circus known as Spirit Airlines really begins.
+Here’s where the clusterfuck disaster known as “flying with Spirit Airlines” really begins.